enze-chen/enze-chen.github.io/index.markdown

 - [Student Tech Support (The Hub at Lathrop)](https://thehub.stanford.edu/){:target="_blank"} - When accessible and used properly, technology can greatly enhance your learning.
 Whether you're looking to borrow hardware (equipment) or install new software, The Hub at Lathrop library can help you get started.
 - [Vaden Health Services](https://vaden.stanford.edu/){:target="_blank"} - Vaden Health Services on campus is the go-to place for students for all physical/mental/emotional health needs.
-I advise stopping their first (physically or online) and hear their suggestions for how to proceed with your particular situation.
+I advise stopping their first (in-person or online) to hear their suggestions for how to proceed with your particular situation.
 - [Wellness at Stanford](https://advising.stanford.edu/current-students/advising-student-handbook/wellness){:target="_blank"} - This site contains courses, best practices, and online resources that promote wellness in your daily routine.
-With attention to your physical and mental well-being, you will be better prepared to tackle Stanford's opportunities!
+With attention to your physical and mental well-being, you will be better prepared to take advantage of Stanford's opportunities!